-Perhaps you haven’t weighed up the pros and cons of blogging yet.
+Have you weighed up the pros and cons of blogging yet?

 I’ve been blogging for over 10 years.
-Two years ago, after many years in the wilderness, I finally discovered SEO and launched a profitable blog.
+In 2020, after spending many years wandering in the organic search wilderness, I finally discovered SEO and launched my first profitable blog.

 I’ll help you weigh up the pros and cons of blogging – so you can decide if it’s right for you.